5.tex Educ.tex index.html Thomas William Korner, Korner's Korner, Pleasures of Counting, T.W.Korner, Mathematics

 CUP was anxious that this should not be bought by those seeking a political tract and insisted on the subtitle `Mathematics Applied to the Social World'.
 However, what it says on the tin is what is in the tin, and the book presents a naive, but mathematical, look at decision making.
 Intended for readers who have done a first course on calculus, this book is a `cat sat on the mat' first reader for future Masters of the Universe, an ideal birthday present for budding casino owners, bookmakers and card sharps and, I hope, a good read for everybody else.
 The paperback has ISBN-13 9780521731638 and costs £21.99 but no one who can afford it will wish to miss the privilege of owning the hardback (ISBN-13: 9780521516167) at £60.
 If (perish the thought) your local bookstore does not stock it, try CUP's own web site.

-• Sketch solutions for some of the exercises in Naive Decision Making DVI PS PDF.
+• Sketch solutions for some of the exercises in Naive Decision Making PDF LATEX A list of corrections is available at PDF LATEX.

 A Companion to Analysis

-I am very grateful to the splendid folks at the AMS for publishing A COMPANION TO ANALYSIS which may be ordered from the AMS bookstore or, we hope, your local bookshop for a mere $79 (even less if you are an AMS member).
+I am very grateful to the splendid folks at the AMS for publishing A COMPANION TO ANALYSIS which may be ordered from the AMS bookstore or, we hope, your local bookshop for a mere $87 (even less if you are an AMS member).
 There is a collection of sketched answers to some of the exercises in Appendix K of the book at PS, DVI and PDF.
 A first list of corrections is given in PS, DVI and PDF.
-OUP distribute the book in the UK and Europe.
-They are, understandibly, unwilling to part with their copies, but, if you contact them directly at OUP and insist, they may be prepared to sell you one.
+Eurospan distribute the book in the UK and Europe.

 The Pleasures of Counting

-If you wish to read it in German then Michael Basler has produced a splendid translation which is published by Birkhäuser under the title "Mathematisches Denken.
-Vom Vergnügen am Umgang mit Zahlen" (ISBN 3-7643-5833-5) price about DM 68.00.
+If you wish to read it in German then Michael Basler has produced a splendid translation under the title "Mathematisches Denken.
+Vom Vergnügen am Umgang mit Zahlen" (ISBN 3-7643-5833-5).
 (There is a list of corrections contributed by Stephan Stiller here.)

 Corrections and additions for first reprint of `PLEASURES OF COUNTING': DVI PS PDF LATEX and ordinary html.)

-Corrections and additions not in first reprint of `PLEASURES OF COUNTING': DVI PS PDF LATEX (Also in ordinary html.)
+Corrections and additions not in first reprint of `PLEASURES OF COUNTING': DVI PS PDF LATEX.

 Mathematika says `A cracking good tale; buy it for your children and read it yourself.'